Orthogonal frequency-division multiplexing: Wavelet-OFDM

 These two functions are their respective inverses, and can be used to modulate and demodulate a given input sequence.
 Just as in the case of DFT, the wavelet transform creates orthogonal waves with $\textstyle f_0$, $\textstyle f_1$, ..., $\textstyle f_{N-1}$.
 The orthogonality ensures that they do not interfere with each other and can be sent simultaneously.
 At the receiver, $\textstyle g_0$, $\textstyle g_1$, ..., $\textstyle g_{N-1}$ are used to reconstruct the data sequence once more.

 Advantages over standard OFDM

 W-OFDM is an evolution of the standard OFDM, with certain advantages.

 Mainly, the sidelobe levels of W-OFDM are lower.
 This results in less ICI, as well as greater robustness to narrowband interference.
 These two properties are especially useful in PLC, where most of the lines aren't shielded against EM-noise, which creates noisy channels and noise spikes.

 A comparison between the two modulation techniques also reveals that the complexity of both algorithms remains approximately the same.

+Other orthogonal transforms

+The vast majority of implementations of OFDM use the fast Fourier transform (FFT).

+However, there exist other orthogonal transforms that can be used.